Characters from Deus Ex: Mankind Divided. For characters who originated in previous games in the series, check the following pages:

 - Statuesque Stunner: According to her official bio, she stands at 5'10".

 - The Stoic: Maintains a professional and calm demeanor even when confronted with an Armor-Piercing Question courtesy of Adam in A Criminal Past.

 - Not So Stoic: After Jensen leaves her office upon implying he knows about her secret agenda, she is shown to be visibly nervous and making a frantic phone call.

-- There Are No Therapists: She averts this but Adam finds her unhelpful.
+- There Are No Therapists: She averts this, but Adam finds her unhelpful.
 Mostly because all of the information she has about his past is Illuminati lies and he can't share the truth of them.
-Ironically, she probably knows more about the truth than Adam.
+Ironically, she probably knows more about the truth than he does.

 - Voice: Angela Galuppo